tommyb82/tipsntricks/README.md

 (where tomcat is proxied on port 8083 via Apache).
 Crucial thing here is the -i lo to specify the LOCAL interface, not eth0, eth1 etc

 ### Spring
+#### Testing: assert a JSON property value is a valid datetime
+There isn't a built in Hamcrest Matcher for this, so we implement one in a Groovy closure:

+    .andExpect(jsonPath('$.my.date.time', [
+                    matches: { actual ->
+                        try{
+                            DateTimeFormatter.ofPattern("yyyy-MM-dd'T'HH:mm:ss.SSSZ").parse(actual.toString())
+                            true
+                        } catch(any){
+                            any.printStackTrace()
+                            false
+                        } },
+                    describeTo: { Description description -> 'should be a datetime' }
+                ] as BaseMatcher))

+The matcher returns true if the value can be parsed without exception, false if not.

 #### Kicking off a background task at startup

 Class 1 (do something in the background..):